rtomaszewski/api-challenge/README.md

 These are litle example scripts to demonstrate and show what can be done using Openstack cloud API.
 A full list of challenges are available in the forums.

+## All the writen scripts has been documented in separate blog posts.
+The summary of all posts and progress about the challenge can be found here.
 * [Rackspace api-challenge summary] (http://rtomaszewski.blogspot.co.uk/2013/03/rackspace-api-challenge-summary.html)

+## Some info about the challenge on forums.

 * [Week 1] ( https://forums.rackspace.corp/discussion/268/api-challenges-by-support-for-support )
 * [Week 2] ( https://forums.rackspace.corp/discussion/646/week-two-challenges)
 * [Week 3] ( https://forums.rackspace.corp/discussion/671/week-three-challenges)